RickaPrincy/Templi/templi.json.md

-# Templi.json :first_quarter_moon_with_face:
+# templi.json :first_quarter_moon_with_face:

-`templi.json` is like a file configuration for your template.
-Templi uses it to determine how your key's value will be prompted.
+`templi.json` is like a file configuration for your template. templi uses it to determine how your key's value will be prompted.

 Example: